Subscription Modal Banner

 When starting a sole proprietorship business, you should register it with the BIR by filing BIR Form 1901 and using your existing personal TIN.
 No need to apply for a new TIN for your business.

-4. I have 2 TIN numbers.
+4. I have two tax ID numbers.
 What should I do?

 Having more than one TIN is illegal, as it may be used for tax evasion.
 The BIR has filed criminal complaints against taxpayers for possession of multiple TINs.
 The penalty for this violation is a fine of up to ₱1,000, up to six-month imprisonment, or both.

-But you shouldn't panic if you find out that you have two or more TINs, and you have no intention to evade tax payments.
-Honest mistakes can happen, like applying for a TIN and forgetting that you've been issued one before.
+But you shouldn't panic if you find out that you have two or more TINs.
+If you have no intention to evade tax payments, just remember that honest mistakes can happen—like applying for a TIN and forgetting that you've been issued one before.
 In that case, go to the RDO where you're registered and request the cancellation of your duplicate TIN.

 5. Should I register my business with the BIR every year?